dnkennedy/SocialSync_Power/README.md

 # SocialSync_Power
 Data Processing scripts for the analysis that accompanies: Fitzpatrick, et al, *Alpha band signatures of social synchrony*.
+This was developed and run on version EEGLAB 13.5.4b (running in Matlab 2016b on a MacBook Pro running the OSX 10.12.6 operating system).
+Other combinations of EEGLAB and MATLAB versions have not been tested.

 ## Workflow
 1. Acquire Data